By Kathryn Dillon

 One of my first drapery projects was for a neighbor’s family room.
 There were two large windows, probably 135 inches wide each, and she wanted functional drapery panels and swags out of mauve tone-on-tone 1-inch striped cotton fabric.
 (I know, I know, mauve, but it was the early ’90s in the Boston area, so we were actually right on trend!)
 After cutting out and “tabling” these multiple-width panels for each window on my living room floor, I knew there had to be a better way.

 Let’s look at some of the favorite tools used by industry professionals to create a dream workroom.
 Like many other workroom professionals, I love tools and always recommend that those new to the industry buy the best they can afford.
 Each machine or tool is an investment in the success of your business.
+For instance, investing in an industrial level air compressor by a brand such as The ACE Group or another company can be beneficial in the fashion business for air-jet spinning and weaving, creating man-made fabric, texturing units, and adding details to materials.
+Similarly, every piece of equipment has its importance in the fashion business to design the best quality product.

 By far, the No. 1 piece of equipment!
 Build your table as large as your space will allow while leaving room for the growing number of machines and other supplies you will use daily.
 My table is 5 feet by 8 feet and is the smallest I would recommend.